chrismckennan/MetabMiss/README.md

 6.)
 If you change the variable of interest from step 4.), re-run 4.) and 5.) with the new covariates of interest/nuisance covariates.
 YOU ONLY HAVE TO RUN STEPS 2.)
 AND 3.)
 ONCE, AND DO NOT HAVE TO RE-RUN THEM WHEN THE COVARIATES OF INTEREST/NUISANCE COVARIATES CHANGE.

 We have noticed that sometimes R will not load the .Rd files using the "?" command after installing and then loading the package.
 We found that a simple fix for this is to install the package, restart your R-session and then load the package.

+## Citing MetabMiss
+To cite MetabMiss, type citation("MetabMiss") into the R console.

+## Reproducing simulations from paper
+The simulations can be reproduced using the files inst\\SimulateForPaper.Rmd, inst\\SimulateMetaboliteDataMatrix\_WithConounding\_withCorr.R, inst\\SimulateMetaboliteDataMatrix\_WithConounding.R and inst\\UsefulFunctions.R.